-E. rhusiopathiae may infect a variety of animals, including insects, shellfish, fish, birds, and mammals (especially swine).
+E. rhusiopathiae may infect a variety of animals, including shellfish, fish, birds, and mammals (especially swine), and insects.
 In humans, infection is chiefly occupational and typically follows a penetrating wound in people who handle edible or nonedible animal matter (eg, infected carcasses, rendered products [grease, fertilizer], bones, shells).
 Most commonly, patients handle fish or shellfish or work in slaughterhouses.
 Infection can also result from cat or dog bites.
-Nondermal infection is rare, usually occurring as arthritis or endocarditis.
+Nondermal infection is rare, usually occurring as septic arthritis Acute Infectious Arthritis Acute infectious (septic) arthritis is a joint infection that evolves over hours or days.
+The infection resides in synovial or periarticular tissues and is usually bacterial—in younger adults... read more or infective endocarditis Infective Endocarditis Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
+It may cause fever, heart murmurs, petechiae, anemia, embolic... read more .

-Within 1 wk of injury, a characteristic raised, purplish red, nonvesiculated, indurated, maculopapular rash appears, accompanied by itching and burning.
+Within 1 week of injury, a characteristic raised, purplish red, nonvesiculated, indurated, slowly evolving localized cellulitic rash on the hand (erysipeloid) appears, accompanied by itching and burning.
 Local swelling, although sharply demarcated, may inhibit use of the hand, the usual site of infection.
-The lesion’s border may slowly extend outward, causing discomfort and disability that may persist for 3 wk.
-Erysipelothricosis is usually self-limited.
+The lesion’s border may slowly extend outward, causing discomfort and disability that may persist for 3 weeks.
+Localized erysipelothricosis is usually self-limited.

 Regional lymphadenopathy occurs in about one third of cases.
 Erysipelothricosis rarely becomes generalized cutaneous disease, which is characterized by purple skin lesions that expand as the lesion’s center clears, plus bullous lesions at the primary or distant sites.

 Bacteremia is rare and is more often a primary infection than dissemination from cutaneous lesions.
 It may result in septic arthritis or infective endocarditis, even in people without known valvular heart disease.
 Endocarditis tends to involve the aortic valve, and the mortality rate and percentage of patients needing cardiac valve replacement are unusually high.
-Rarely, CNS, intra-abdominal, and bone infections occur.
+Rarely, central nervous system, intra-abdominal, and bone infections occur.

 Culture of a full-thickness biopsy specimen is superior to needle aspiration of the advancing edge of a lesion because organisms are located only in deeper parts of the skin.
 Culture of exudate obtained by abrading a florid papule may be diagnostic.
 Isolation from synovial fluid or blood is necessary for diagnosis of erysipelothrical arthritis or endocarditis.
 E. rhusiopathiae may be misidentified as lactobacilli.